TingtZHENG/VirMiner/README.md

 ### Input and Output files
 #### Input files
 Option 1.
-Clean reads in pair-end FASTQ format and the assembled contigs in FASTA format:
+Clean reads in pair-end FASTQ format and the assembled contigs in FASTA format (PLEASE NOTE THAT AVOID SPACES IN YOUR CONTIG IDs):
 Firstly you need to change the pair-end FASTQ file names and make it ended with "_qc_1.fastq" or "_qc_2.fastq",for example, "P5E0_test_qc_1.fastq" and "P5E0_test_qc_2.fastq".
 Then place them in `VirMiner/data/quality_control/`.
 It should be like this:
 ![alt text](https://github.com/TingtZHENG/VirMiner/blob/master/pic/quality_control_folder.png)
 Secondly, create a folder named "sample_name.assembly.idba" under genome_assembly folder.